 The e-invoice system was implemented in an effort to reduce the amount of paper being used and become more digitalized; as well as to be able to track transactions in an easier manner, and decrease the occurrence of invoice fraud.

-From November 2020 all companies or self-employed individuals with an annual turnover of more than $130,000 (3 billion VND) and who employ 10 or more employees, must use e-invoices that have tax verification codes.
+From November 2020, all companies or self-employed individuals with an annual turnover of more than US$130,000 (3 billion VND) and who employ 10 or more employees, must use e-invoices that have tax verification codes.
 This applies to participants in the agriculture, construction, fishery and forestry industries.

-Companies and individuals in the trade and service sector are also required to use e-invoices with tax verification codes if they have an annual revenue of $430,000 (10 billion VND) or more.
+Companies and individuals in the trade and service sector are also required to use e-invoices with tax verification codes if they have an annual revenue of US$430,000 (10 billion VND) or more.

 Companies are required to register and get approval from the General Department of Taxation in Vietnam, in order to use e-invoices.
 E-invoices are required to be archived for a period of 10 years.

 Companies in the following industries can issue invoices without a tax verification code:

 Although e-invoicing is compulsory for all businesses who want to issue an invoice in Vietnam, there is a 2-year transition period which began in November 2018.
 Therefore, up until 1 November 2020, self-printed invoices or invoices issued by the tax authorities can still be used.

 It is also important to note that while invoices can have an additional language on it, it is mandatory that they be written primarily in Vietnamese.

 The implementation of the e-invoice system has already had a positive impact.
 It has made the process of invoicing more simple and straight forward.
 It has also reduced administration expenses for many businesses and provides a more efficient means for record keeping.
 The e-invoice system is further aimed at providing more transparency and minimizing invoice and transaction fraud.